 Recently, I was fortunate enough to get the full immersion into the South African experience that a new Balance owner would enjoy.
 I was visiting as part of my new role as Technical Director for Balance Catamarans.
 The 526 and the new Balance 620 Catamarans are built in the small seaside town of St. Francis on the very southern end of the continent, about an hour from the nearest airport at Port Elizabeth.
 The scenic drive into St. Francis took me through stunning views of both mountains and coast, Eucalyptus groves, and emerald green ranch lands.
 The highway bridges several gorges over which you can just make out the sparkle of the river far below.
 Upon approaching the town, you travel through seagrass dunes and estuaries with picturesque houses perched on their banks.

-It is in this quaint little town that Nexus Yachts, the builders of the Balance 526, have set up shop.
+It is in this quaint little town that Nexus Yachts, the builders of the Balance 526 and 620, have set up shop.
 The operation is run by a pair of brothers named Jonathan and Roger Paarman.
 The brothers grew up on this wild coast and have salt water in their blood.
 Coming up in the budding surf culture of South Africa, they spent their youth working in the growing water sports industry of the 70’s and 80’s.
 Over the years they had many jobs but started out shaping surfboards and building Hobie Cats, eventually working their way up to creating highly customized cruising catamarans.
 When I first met Johnny and Roger, it was on the bustling factory floor.
 Construction was nearly complete on Hull # 6 of the Balance 526 model, a stunning bright orange vessel named “Alani” which is the Hawaiian word for “orange”.
 With a launch date scheduled for the following week, the whole factory had an electric air as the craftsman sought to make sure every detail of the boat was perfect.
 Launch day is always a big event in such a small town, and everybody gets excited to see it go off without a hitch.
 Then nearly the entire town shows up at the little Port Saint Francis to cheer on the boat until she splashes.
 The pride that is shown in this town for their builders is enormous, as they are not only one of the major employers, but these bright and shiny catamarans are truly stunning looking objects that were built right there in humble little Saint Francis.

 One very special thing about the Balance situation in Saint Francis is that Nexus has their own dock in the harbor, which is very close to the factory.
 The team has time to bend the sails, tune the rig, and do multiple test sails to shakedown the boat to perfection.
 Then, when Johnny is happy, and the weather window right, off she goes for the 700-kilometer coastal sail to Cape Town.